JFF’s Workforce Communities of Action: Transforming Ideas Into Action

 Questions

-For questions about this opportunity or how to apply, please contact Genna Petrolla.
+For questions about Workforce Communities of Action or the WREP Consultancy opportunity and how to apply, please contact Genna Petrolla.
 To learn more about JFF’s work to create a future-focused public workforce system, please visit Co-Creating a Future-Focused Workforce System on JFF.org.